The most common side effects of a hair transplant include:

 Pain after hair transplant

 What is happening?
+Your pain may be worse on the evening of and the day after your surgery.
+The pain can be felt in your donor area but also where hairs have just been implanted.
+It is often described as a graze-like pain but shouldn’t be severe.
 The hair transplant involves many small cuts to your head.
 After the local anaesthetic has worn off you may start to feel some of these small cuts.
 By the next day the worst of the feeling should have worn off and you should feel comfortable.
 In a small number of patients where the transplant has been a large one, you might feel mild pain that persists for 1- 2 weeks.

 How can you treat the pain?
 Any pain you feel can be easily managed using Paracetamol with Ibuprofen (or Nurofen).
 If you need something stronger it is worth going back to your hair transplant surgeon to discuss what can be given.